Satori

 The Development vs. Hiring Decision

-Before you start recruiting, consider whether you have internal talent who exhibits these traits.
-Sometimes your best Integrator is already on your team—they just need development and clear role definition.
+Before recruiting, consider whether you have internal talent who exhibits these traits.
+Sometimes your best Integrator is already on your team — they just need development and clear role definition.

 The right Integrator transforms how your business executes.
-The wrong one creates more problems than they solve.
-Understanding these traits upfront will save you months of frustration and help you make a hire that actually sticks.
+Understanding these traits upfront will save you months of frustration.

 For founders ready to scale with structure